Six Thinking Hats

 Frequently asked questions

-Use Six Thinking Hats when you want to: Evaluating proposals; Strategic planning; Creative problem solving; Conflict de-escalation.
+Use Six Thinking Hats when you want to: Evaluating proposals; Strategic planning; Creative problem solving; Conflict de-escalation; brainstorming session; project planning; change management discussion; strategy meeting; problem-solving workshop.

 Six Thinking Hats typically takes 45–90 minutes.